Black History Month 2020 series of events

 Abstract:

-Join us for an afternoon of discussion around UNESCO World Heritage Site Great Zimbabwe near Masvingo.
-We will be discussing the relevance of the UNESCO designation for the local community and the ways in which UNESCO’s work and research helps to correct colonial assumptions about important sites and civilizations.
-We will learn from a site that has been a significant place of guarding and disseminating knowledge of people who are now largely displaced.
-We also expect to be joined by academic and heritage experts and directors from Zimbabwe.
+This event was an afternoon of discussion around UNESCO World Heritage Site Great Zimbabwe near Masvingo.
+We discussed the relevance of the UNESCO designation for the local community and the ways in which UNESCO’s work and research helps to correct colonial assumptions about important sites and civilizations.
+We learned from a site that has been a significant place of guarding and disseminating knowledge of people who are now largely displaced.

 The ruins of Great Zimbabwe – the capital of the Queen of Sheba, according to an age-old legend – are a unique testimony to the Bantu civilization of the Shona between the 11th and 15th centuries.
 The city, which covers an area of nearly 80 ha, was an important trading centre and was renowned from the Middle Ages onwards.